BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-the-hole-at-the-center-of-the-universe.md

 </div>

 <p>
-As is often the case in my experience, Buddhism has a specific and evocative term to describe this whole feeling: the indifference and inscrutability of the physical world.
+    As is often the case, Buddhism has a specific and evocative term to describe this whole feeling: the indifference and inscrutability of the physical world.
     The term is "emptiness" (śūnyatā, Sanskrit: शून्यता).<sup>11</sup>
 </p>

 <hr/>

 <p>
     In 2008, I read the book "Buddhism Plain and Simple", by Steve Hagen.
+    TODO: add a screenshot of the book order

     In the book, Hagen describes a close friend of his, who was relatively young and apparently healthy, walking over to a set of stairs, sitting down, and suddenly dying.
     Hagen said the friend he lost was a great person who is greatly missed.
     --TODO citation from the book for this section